corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

 ## How to create your own named queries

 Named queries are written in JPQL.
-They can include features like `JOIN`, `WHERE`, subqueries, constructor expressions, aggregate functions, etc.
+They can include features like `JOIN`, `WHERE`, sub-queries, constructor expressions, and aggregate functions.

-CorDapp developers can annotate their entities with `@NamedQuery` or `@NamedQueries` for multiple definitions, for example:
+You can annotate entities with `@NamedQuery` or `@NamedQueries` for multiple definitions, for example:

 ```kotlin
 @Entity